calvinwkl/swift-combine-urlsession/README.md

 # Using Combine for URLSession in Swift ![Swift](https://img.shields.io/badge/swift-5.0-brightgreen.svg)

-This repository illustrates an example to use Combine to retreive JSON response and load to a UITableView.
+This repository illustrates an example to use Swift's [Combine](https://developer.apple.com/documentation/combine) to retreive JSON response and load to a UITableView.

 However, Combine is best used with SwiftUI.
 This is only to replace the use of RxSwift in the [previous example](https://github.com/calvinwkl/swift-uitableview).